 How much does it cost to rent an RV?
-Expect to pay anywhere from $50 to $450 per day, depending on several factors like RV type, size, age and condition, all of which we'll dig into below...
+Expect an average RV rental to cost between $50 to $450 per day, depending on several factors like RV type, size, age and condition, all of which we'll dig into below...

 An RV vacation is a great way to explore new places and meet new people.
 With an RV, you get the freedom of a road trip, without the added costs of hotel/motel bills and restaurant charges.
 If you are on the lookout for an affordable family vacation, RVs could be just what you need.